Top 2018 Volunteer Abroad Programs

 Volunteering abroad is an excellent way to learn from others in order to be of most help for their unique situation.
 You can share your skills while gaining important philanthropic and global experience.
 Currently, top high schools and universities often favor or even require volunteer experience.
 Why?
-It is extremely important for students to learn as much as possible about themselves and the wide world in order to excel academically during and after their academic career.
+It is extremely important for students to learn as much as possible about themselves and the wide world in order to excel academically — knowledge carried forth for future accomplishments and in chosen careers.

 Volunteering is an extraordinary investment whose value will return in countless ways throughout your life — from careers to interpersonal interactions to knowing the value of learning abroad.
 Having that advantage — possessing global experience, being able to adapt to different surroundings, proficiency in learning new languages, and acquiring greater knowledge of others and ourselves — will give you an edge in today’s interconnected, international world.